bru-melo/SeisBlast/README.md

 # SeisBlast
-Python codes for sorting, visualising and processing quarry blast seismic data
+Python codes for sorting, visualising and processing quarry blast seismic data.
+Most codes use functions from the SeisBlast package.

 Workflow